KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 # Custom processes

-In this document, we will explain the different processes.
+This folder contains the custom processes that are used in the GeoMechanicsApplication.
+Processes are commands that can be executed during several stages of a calculation.
+In the GeoMechanicsApplication, their main use is to apply boundary conditions and/or constraints , but there are more specific examples (e.g. the K0 procedure, nodal extrapolation, or (de)activation of certain parts of the model).
 Since this effort is a work in progress, not all processes are documented yet.
 If you have any questions, please contact the maintainers (@KratosMultiphysics/geomechanics on GitHub).

 Documented processes:
 - $c-\phi$ reduction process